gruenkapp/shogi/README.md

 ```

 The white pieces are on the upper side and the black ones are on the lower side of the board.
 The blacks always start the game.

+The moves are defined by a starting position and an end position.
+Both positions must be squares of the board.
+They must be [numpy](https://numpy.org/) vectors of (x, y).
+The initial position must contain a piece and the end position must be the result of a valid move for that kind of piece.

-See the example in this repo's shogi.py
+See the example in this repo's [shogi.py](shogi.py) (also see section [Usage](#usage) below).

 # Installing
 Clone the repo and then go to its root directory: